wirebits/PicoHID-Scripter/README.md

 - Windows 11
 - Kali Linux

+# Note
+In Kali Linux, the upload feature is not working.

 # Credits
 The mnemoics used in this tool is heavily inspired by <a href="https://github.com/hak5">Hak5</a> Ducky Script.<br>